LenaSchnedlitz/old-homepage/portfolio/game-of-life.md

-While researching for this project, I stumbled upon a very informative <a class="link" href="https://davidsiaw.github.io/blog/2014/11/21/hexlife">article</a> that recommends the rule set <span class="emph">B2/S34</span>, which means that cells are born if surrounded by exactly 2 living cells and they survive if surrounded by 3 or 4 other live cells.
+While researching for this project, I stumbled upon a very informative <a class="link" href="https://davidsiaw.github.io/blog/2014/11/21/hexlife">article</a> that recommends the rule set <mark>B2/S34</mark>, which means that cells are born if surrounded by exactly 2 living cells and they survive if surrounded by 3 or 4 other live cells.
 This configuration produces some nice oscillators, e.g. this one: